 The Heavy Gas Cherenkov detector (HGC) will use $C_4F_8$ gas at 1.7 atm absolute pressure to identify charged pions and suppress charged kaons over a momentum range of 2.5 to 7.5 GeV/c.
-Its tank has a volume of about 20 m and its front windows are thin to reduce background.
-Shown in the left of Fig. 2, a prototype tank of 1.3 modules of the 10 comprising the whole detector was designed at Duke University, then constructed and pressure tested at the University of Regina with Canadian funding support in 2021.
-It satisfies the engineering and safety requirements of JLab and was observed to have a low leak rate of $(9 \pm 2) \times 10^{-6}$ g/s over a 3-month test.
+Its tank will have a volume of about 20 m and comprise 10 modules with a thin front window to reduce background.
+Shown in the left and middle of Fig. 2, a prototype tank of 1 module and a section of its neighboring module was designed at Duke University, then constructed and pressure tested at the University of Regina with Canadian funding support in 2021.
+It satisfies the engineering and safety requirements of JLab and was observed to have a low leak rate of $(9 \pm 2) \times 10^{-6}$ g/s in 3-month long test.